“No other flower – for me at least – brings such upsurging of the spirit…”

 Regardless of the collective ignorance of the variety of bluebonnet species that exist, appreciation for what they embody continues to grow.
 This is no surprise to anyone fortunate enough to have been in their presence, for to be among a field of bluebonnets during peak bloom is an experience which transcends simple visualization.
 It is a spiritual awakening that resonates with a person long after the actual moment of encounter has passed, and links them with every other Texan, both past and future, that ever felt or will ever feel that same way.

 For those of us who care about bluebonnets the most, they are never far from our thoughts.
 Fall and winter are spent following weather forecasts, tallying rainfall totals, taking note of temperatures, counting rosettes, and praying for the conditions that are most favorable for an outstanding bloom.
 In a good year, as February winds down, waves of cobalt, azure, and admiral blue begin to descend upon the landscape as if by divine benediction.

 They appear first in far West Texas, spreading eastward from the Big Bend and north from the Gulf Coast to the Texas Hill Country as temperatures grow ever warmer, eventually enveloping a significant portion of the state in their splendor for the next two months of the year.
 March and April are spent traversing the state in search of them, and once found, silently rejoicing in their fragrant beauty.
-When the last stands finally seed up in mid to late April, the cycle begins anew and we start counting the days until we’ll be able to hit the road in search of them again.
+When the last stands finally seed up in mid to late April, the cycle begins anew.

 Being so affected by a subject as I am by bluebonnets, I have no choice but to make art about them.
 Therefore, I present Bluebonnets, a portfolio about a lifelong love of and fascination, bordering on obsession, with the most iconic symbol of Texas and Texanism that exists.